viamrobotics/docs/docs/tutorials/how-to-build-a-mock-robot.md

 {{< tabs >}}
 {{% tab name="Python" %}}

-To control your motor sub-part, you will need to import the [MotorClient](https://python.viam.dev/autoapi/viam/components/motor/client/index.html).
+To control your motor sub-part, you will need to import the [Motor Client](https://python.viam.dev/autoapi/viam/components/motor/client/index.html).
 Paste this at the top of your file:

 ```python
 from viam.components.motor import MotorClient